Employee Handbook Section 3: Compensation, Time Off and Benefits

 ELCA Tuition Exchange benefit will cease upon:

-- receipt of a baccalaureate degree at any institution, or
+- Receipt of a baccalaureate degree at any institution, or

-- completion of four academic years (12 terms or equivalent) of full-time post high school study
+- Completion of four academic years (12 terms or equivalent) of full-time post high school study

 Employees who have qualifying children interested in participating in the ELCA Tuition Exchange program must fill out an eligibility form available through the Office of Human Resources.
-Once eligibility is verified, the Office of Financial Assistance will coordinate the exchange with the receiving school.
+Once eligibility is verified, the Office of Financial Aid will coordinate the exchange with the receiving school.
 Advance planning is necessary to receive this benefit.
-Employees are encouraged to attend one of the group meetings held periodically on this subject and/or meet individually with the Office of Human Resources and the Office of Financial Assistance to discuss participation.
+Employees are encouraged to attend one of the group meetings held periodically on this subject and/or meet individually with the Office of Human Resources and the Office of Financial Aid to discuss participation.